-Although Pavarotti rarely sang the role of Calaf on stage, Nessun dorma became his signature aria and, in turn, a sporting anthem in its own right, especially for football.
+Although Pavarotti rarely sang the role of Calaf on stage, Nessun Dorma became his signature

-Nessun dorma is one of the best-known tenor arias in all opera.
+Nessun Dorma is one of the best-known tenor arias in all operas.
 It is sung by Calaf, il principe ignoto (the unknown prince), who falls in love at first sight with the beautiful but cold Princess Turandot.
 However, any man who wishes to wed Turandot must first answer her three riddles; if he fails, he will be beheaded.